Important: this article’s content, first published in January 2018, has been updated to include most recent insights.

 “You can select an SSL certificate from the vendor of your choice, but it must meet the following restrictions and recommendations:

 - All SSL certificates you plan to use with NetSuite require:

 - a 2048 bit RSA private key that uses the PKCS#1 RSA Cryptography Standard.
 (The PKCS#8 Private-Key Information Syntax Standard is not supported.

 - must be Apache-compatible and PEM-encoded.”

 NetSuite Help Center

-For Site Builder there is work being done and the solution will be available soon.
+For Site Builder there is a solution as well.

 Up until recently, Site Builder websites were not able to have secure shopping pages.
 Only the Checkout section of the website was secure, either using a secure checkout domain hosted by NetSuite (https://checkout.na1.netsuite.com) or a custom subdomain (https://checkout.mywebsite.com).
 Fortunately, not long ago NetSuite released a patch that allows Site Builder websites to implement HTTPS for Shopping pages as well.

 To do so, you need to submit a NetSuite case requesting NetSuite to enable Switch #79 in your account.
 Once NetSuite has confirmed that the patch was implemented, you’ll be able to move forward with setting up an SSL Certificate for your shopping pages following the same procedure described above.

 For those who have chosen to implement a custom subdomain for their checkout (https://checkout.mywebsite.com), they won’t be able to use this solution since NetSuite provides a single slot for Secure Domains.
 There’s an additional solution that of couple of customers have tried already, which is using an external CDN – like CloudFlare – to surpass this number of slots limitation.